Student & Alumni

 Conducting a Job Search

 The Career and Disability Services office keeps a database of all open positions advertised on the UACCB campus for students and graduates including part-time, full-time, and work study positions.
 Access to this system (Career Corner) is available to all UACCB students.
 Please contact the Career and Disability Services Coordinator for assistance in accessing Career Corner.
+There are a variety of ways to job search including, but not limited to, newspapers, job fairs, networking, and the internet.
+Below you will find some information on conducting a job search, however, for more information and assistance please come by Main Classroom Building 233B.

 Preparing for Interviews